Rajpratik71/Mininet-wiki/Mininet-VM-Images.md

 For your convenience, we provide pre-built VM images including Mininet and other useful software.
-The VM images are in zipped `.ovf` format (including `.vmdk` disk images), and should import into any modern virtualization system.
+The VM images are in zipped `.ovf` format (including `.vmdk` disk images), and should and should be usable with any modern x86 virtualization system.
 For information on using these VM images and/or installing Mininet from source, please see http://mininet.org/download

 ### Recent Releases